plexinc/pms-docker/README.md

 plexinc/pms-docker
 ```

-For those who use docker-compose, this repository provides the necessary YML file to be modified for your own use.
+For those who use docker-compose, you can copy `.env.example` to `.env` and adjust as necessary.
+There should be no need to adjust the YML file.

 ## Parameters